Yash-Singh1/stylex-vscode/README.md

 # StyleX Intellisense

-StyleX Intellisense enhances your StyleX development experience by providing advanced features such as autocomplete (coming soon!), hover previews, and color information.
+StyleX Intellisense enhances your StyleX development experience by providing advanced features such as autocomplete, hover previews, and color information.

 ## Installation